jasonjay/DesktopSpellBook/README.md

 To cast a spell click on the spell from the prepared spells section on the right side of the screen.
 The button will turn red, indicating the spell has been cast.

+To remove a prepared spell, click the 'X' next to the spell.
+This will return the slot to an empty state and a new spell can be placed in that slot.

-To refresh your spells for the next day, refresh the browser.
+To remove all your spells, refresh the browser.

 <h3>How to customize this page for your wizard</h3>